EymenMart/PyRadio/README.md

 > **Note:** If you are on Windows 7, you may need the Universal C Runtime (KB2999226) for the app to launch (In my case it didn't even tried).
 Windows 10/11 is required (I mean no one uses Windows XP XD)!

+> **READ THIS:** If you have any trouble, just Email me and my team using this Email account: pyradiosupport@gmail.com!

 ---

 ### Built With